 Ph.D.
 Program.
-The Ph.D. in educational studies with specialization in educational psychology includes areas of study in instructional psychology, human development, and education of the gifted.
+The Ph.D. in educational psychology includes areas of study in instructional psychology, human development, and education of the gifted.
 The programs prepare students for the role of teacher and researcher in educational and non-educational settings such as higher education, business, government, and communities.
 The educational psychology Ph.D. program is designed to provide students with maximum opportunity to individualize their programs according to their own interests, needs and professional goals.
 Applications for the Ph.D. program in educational psychology are due by February 1 for the following fall enrollment.